webclinic017/Database-design-NOSQL/README.md

 ## NOSQL database creation and use

-Within this repository we will migrating data into, and querying data from 2 patterns of NOSQL databases.
+Within this repository we will migrate data into, and query data from 2 patterns of NOSQL databases.
 These examples will be taken to highlight the characteristics of both types of databases

-These databases architecture patterns are as follows;
+These database architecture patterns are as follows;

 1) Key Value Stores
 2) Document stores